kresnasatya/good-js-plugins/README.md

 # Good JS Plugins

-List of JS plugins that it's good to use and without require third party like JQuery.
+List of good JS plugins without require third party like JQuery.
 In other words it just Vanilla JavaScript plugins.

 ## Contribute